vic-zhong/AC3.2-MidtermElements/README.md

 # AC3.2-MidtermElements

+## Setup

+1. Fork this repo.
+1. Clone this repo to your laptop.
+1. Create a new project (Single View Application) inside it called "AC3.2-MidtermElements".
+1. Work on the assessment as described below.
+1. Commit your work.
+1. Push it to your fork.
+1. Create a pull request.

 ## Objective

 * Build a table view that loads and displays a list of the Elements, one per cell/row.
 Use the built in Subtitle